matthewcornell/hub-data/docs/source/usage.md

 > Note: This package is based on the [python version](https://arrow.apache.org/docs/python/index.html) of Apache's [Arrow library](https://arrow.apache.org/docs/index.html).

 1. Use `connect_hub()` to get a `HubConnection` object for a hub directory.
-2. Call `HubConnection.get_dataset()` to get a pyarrow [Dataset](https://arrow.apache.org/docs/python/generated/pyarrow.dataset.Dataset.html) for the hub's model output directory.
+2. Call `HubConnection.get_dataset()` to get a pyarrow [Dataset](https://arrow.apache.org/docs/python/generated/pyarrow.dataset.Dataset.html) extracted from the hub's model output directory.
 3. Work with the data by either calling functions directly on the dataset (not as common) or calling [Dataset.to_table()](https://arrow.apache.org/docs/python/generated/pyarrow.dataset.Dataset.html#pyarrow.dataset.Dataset.to_table) to read the data into a [pyarrow Table](https://arrow.apache.org/docs/python/generated/pyarrow.Table.html) .
 You can use pyarrow's [compute functions](https://arrow.apache.org/docs/python/compute.html) or convert the table to another format, such as [Polars](https://docs.pola.rs/api/python/dev/reference/api/polars.from_arrow.html) or [pandas](https://arrow.apache.org/docs/python/generated/pyarrow.Table.html#pyarrow.Table.to_pandas).

 For example, here is code using native pyarrow commands to count the number of rows total in the `test/hubs/flu-metrocast` test hub, and then to get the unique locations in the dataset as a python list.